The yeast,

 debilitating disease like diabetes or AIDS, or other

-vital in preventing Candida
+health are vital in preventing Candida

 infections.